No records will be kept of any conversation that has been relayed through the NRS, except if it is required by law.

 The only information kept by the NRS is as follows:

-we are required by law to keep a full record of the conversation of calls to the 106 text emergency service, and
+a full record of the conversation of calls to the 106 text emergency service, and

 - dates, times, telephone numbers, the length of the call, NRS registration number and PIN (if applicable) for all other calls to the NRS.